exoscale/deps-modules/README.md

-Reads `.deps-versions.edn` from project root, which should contain a map of dependencies in the tools.deps format then look for all the `modules/*/.deps.edn` and substitutes the version when it finds a `_` as version in the dependency, then writes out the corresponding `modules/*/deps.edn` file, preserving comments/indentation/formatting.
+Reads `.deps-versions.edn` from project root, which should contain a map of dependencies in the tools.deps format then look for all the `modules/*/.deps.edn` files and merges coordinate attributes of dependencies when it finds a `:exo.deps/inherit` key as in the version file in the `.deps-versions.edn` file, then writes out the corresponding `modules/*/deps.edn` file, preserving comments/indentation/formatting.

 This is meant to be used via tools.deps as a "tool"